sbenzo99/fss_se_assigment_g10/Readme.md

 ### Pearson correlation

 Pearson correlation evaluates the strength of a linear relationship between two numeric variables using their raw values.
-The coefficient ranges between minus one and plus one
+The coefficient ranges between -1 and +1

-- values near plus one indicate a strong positive linear relationship
+- values near +1 indicate a strong positive linear relationship
-- values near zero indicate weak or no linear relationship
+- values near 0 indicate weak or no linear relationship
-- values near minus one indicate a strong negative linear relationship
+- values near -1 indicate a strong negative linear relationship

-In our analysis the Pearson correlation between LoC and CC is approximately zero point ninety two, which indicates a very strong positive linear relationship.
+In our analysis the Pearson correlation between LoC and CC is approximately 0.92, which indicates a very strong positive linear relationship.
 This means that in this repository, files with higher LoC tend to have proportionally higher CC.
 Pearson correlation is sensitive to outliers, which is relevant given the extreme files that we have identified earlier.